alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 - The settings `server` and `server_user` refer to the Puppet Master node.
 In my case, I have the Puppet Master managed in Terraform too although I can foresee others could have their Puppet Masters on long-lived pets etc.
 - At the time of writing, the private key needed to connect to the Puppet Master lives in Puppet Bolt's configuration in the bolt.yaml file.
 I find this surprising and I'm going to raise a patch if I can to change this so that the private_key to connect to the Puppet Master will be specified in Terraform too.

+#### Connection type SSH

+I am one of those people who doesn't like to overspecify things in code and I tend to use default values where possible.
+I tried to do that for the SSH connection blocks for the Puppet Master and Agent aws_instances.
+I then ran into a quite confusing bug that led me on a goose chase through both the Terraform & Bolt code bases!
+That's why there's a comment there that points to [this](https://github.com/hashicorp/terraform/issues/23004) Terraform issue that I raised.

+In the end I fixed that bug in this open pull request [here](https://github.com/hashicorp/terraform/pull/23057).
+At the time of writing, it is unmerged and will probably go in to Terraform 0.12.11.
+If you have a lower Terraform, just make sure you specify the connection type on Linux explicitly as "ssh".

 #### The Windows 2016 node

+And here is the Windows agent node code:

 ```js
 resource "aws_instance" "win_agent" {